ibm-cloud-docs/netezza/cos/netezza-cos-sql.md

 The **default storagetype** is set to 'block' at system level.
 Contact IBM Support to change the default.

-## Storage Type Precedence for Table Creation
+## Storage type precedence for table creation
 {: #proce_sts}

 When creating a table, the system determines the storage type based on the following precedence: